MostlyCompliantEndpoint/Mostly-Compliant-Endpoint/README.md

 # Mostly-Compliant-Endpoint

-Contains useful tools, powershell scripts and other projects that are released for admins.
+This repro contains scripts, applications, and other resources that have been developed by Mostly Compliant Endpoint